Scientific Name

 How to Grow and Care

 They can easily be propagated by taking cuttings as well as by seed.
-Climbing Aloes generally have both male and female flowers on each plant, but an individual plant is usually not self-fertile by itself.
-However, some of the species are also inter-fertile and can thus form hybrids.
+Climbing Aloes generally have male and female flowers on each plant, but an individual plant is usually not self-fertile.
+However, some species are also inter-fertile and can thus form hybrids.

 See more at How to Grow and Care for Climbing Aloes.